mahesh-nayak53/weather-app/README.md

 # 🌦️ Weather App

-A simple and responsive weather web application that displays real-time weather information based on city name input.
+A simple and responsive weather web application that displays real-time weather information based on city name input given by the user.

 ---